alechenninger/blog/posts/fakes.md

 It was far more trouble than it was worth.

-The thing is, these aren't actually that redundant when you think about it.
-Remember, when you or your teammates uses some class in your application, you expect it to adhere to its contract, period.
+The thing is, **these aren't actually that redundant when you think about it.** Remember, when you or your teammates uses some class in your application, you expect it to adhere to its contract, period.
 This is what tests do: assert things implement their contracts.
 How they implement them doesn't matter to your tests, and nor should it matter to you (otherwise, how can you hope to survive in a complex code base if you have to keep the whole thing in your head?).
 If one of these tests fail, yes, it's quite possible the problem is in another class instead of the one under test.
-But as we discussed, you should also have tests against _that_ class.
+But as wediscussed, you should also have tests against _that_ class.
 And if this case is missing, great!
 You found a missing test, and a bug!
 You wouldn't have found this bug (until production, if at all) if you replaced the dependency with a mock, and what is the point of tests if not to discover bugs before production?

 I also illustrated the worst of it.
 In practice, tests at lower levels get much more detailed than upper levels, thoroughly testing all branches in your domain objects, since that's where most of